d2l-ai/d2l-en/chapter_convolutional-neural-networks/conv-layer.md

         return corr2d(x, self.weight.data()) + self.bias.data()
 ```

-The convolutional layer with a convolution window shape of $p \times q$ is called the $p \times q$ convolutional layer.
-Similarly, the $p \times q$ convolution or $p \times q$ kernel states that the height and width of the kernel are $p$ and $q$, respectively.

 ## Object Edge Detection in Images

-Now, we will look at a simple application of a convolutional layer: detecting the edge of an object in an image, that is, finding the location of the pixel change.
-First, we construct an image of $6\times 8$ (image with height and width of 6 and 8 pixels respectively).
+Let's look at a simple application of a convolutional layer: detecting the edge of an object in an image by finding the location of the pixel change.
+First, we construct an 'image' of $6\times 8$ pixels.
 The middle four columns are black (0), and the rest are white (1).

 ```{.python .input  n=66}
 X = nd.ones((6, 8))